 If you have a flood-damaged car and need to report a claim to Plymouth Rock Assurance, you may do so online.

 Between the ocean, rivers, lakes and wetlands, it’s not uncommon that cars on the East Coast may be inundated by floodwaters.
-Here’s what to do if your car has been flooded, here are steps to take and important information to consider.
+Here’s what to do if your car has been flooded and important information to consider.

 Remember, it’s never safe to drive or walk in floodwaters.
 According to the Centers for Disease Control and Prevention, more than half of all flood-related drownings happen when a vehicle is driven into floodwaters.
 The next highest percentage of flood-related deaths is due to walking into or near floodwaters.

 If your car is submerged in water, do not attempt to start it.
 If there is water in the engine, attempting to start it can cause damage beyond repair.

-- Determine how deep the car was submerged — it is possible that water did not enter the passenger compartment or any parts susceptible to damage.
+Determine how deep the car was submerged.
+It’s possible that water did not enter the cabin or any parts susceptible to damage.

 Get in touch with your insurance company immediately.
 Flood damage to your automobile is covered under comprehensive coverage.
 It is important to note however, that if you only have liability insurance, flood damage to your car is not covered.
 If you’re not sure, contact our company or your local agent if you have questions about your coverage.